future-wd/hugo-responsive-background-images/readme.md

 Then add the following to top of `<head>` which will replace `no-js` with `js` and add either `webp` or `no-webp`.

-n.b if you use `future-wd/hugo-responsive-images`, noscript support relies on `no-js` being hard coded.

 ```js
 <script>
  const noJs = document.documentElement.classList.contains('no-js');